101guptaji/Job-Application-Portal/README.md

 # "Job Application Portal"

-### Objective: Build a Job Application Portal that simulates an interactive, multi-step job application process.
-The app will use custom hooks for form handling, Redux for managing applications, dynamic routing for viewing job details, Context API for user information, and form validation.
+It is a Job Application Portal that simulates an interactive, multi-step job application process.
+It uses custom hooks for form handling, Redux for managing applications, dynamic routing for viewing job details, Context API for user information, and form validation.

-# App Requirements:
+# App Details:
     Home Page:
         Display a list of available job positions with titles, company names, and brief descriptions.
-        Each job should have a "View Details" button that navigates to a job detail page.
+        Each job have a "View Details" button that navigates to a job detail page.

     Job Details Page:
         Display detailed information about the job, including title, company, full description, requirements, and salary.
         Show an "Apply Now" button that navigates to a multi-step application form.

     Application Form:
-        The application process should be divided into three steps:
+        The application process is divided into three steps:
         Step 1: Personal Information – Name, email, phone number.
         Step 2: Experience – Years of experience, skills (allow users to add multiple skills dynamically).
         Step 3: Additional Information – Cover letter, preferred start date.
-        Each step should have a "Next" button (except the final step, which should have "Submit").
+        Each step has a "Next" button (except the final step, which has "Submit").
         Include form validation to check for required fields and validate inputs.
-        On submission, add the application to the global application state.
+        On submission, the application is added to the global application state.

     Application Summary Page:
         Display a summary of the submitted application information.